 Looking for a change?
 Try a different seasoning!
 Spice it up.
 You can’t go wrong with these little babies.

-2 12-ounce cans chickpeas, drained, rinsed and dried
+- 2 cans chickpeas (garbanzo beans) drained, rinsed, and dried

-- Preheat oven to 350F.
+Preheat oven to 400F.
 Lightly spray a baking sheet with oil/cooking spray, set aside.

-- Pour chickpeas onto baking sheet.
+Pour chickpeas onto baking sheet.
 Spread out evenly into one layer.
-Bake at 350F for 1 hour, or until chickpeas are browned and crispy.
+Bake at 400F for 40 minutes, or until chickpeas are browned and crispy.
 Remove from oven and cool completely.